dougeby/IntuneDocs/intune/endpoint-protection-windows-10.md

 #### IT contact Information

-Provide IT contact information to appear in Windows Defender Security Center app and the app notifications.
+Provide IT contact information to appear in the Windows Defender Security Center app and the app notifications.
 You can choose to **Display in app and in notifications**, **Display only in app**, **Display only in notifications**, or **Don't display**.
 You must define the **IT organization name** and at least one of the following contact options:

 - **IT department phone number or Skype ID**
 - **IT department email address**